joakimtveter/course-attendance-system/README.md

 - Register the name and personal details of course attendees
 - Register how many times the persons have attended
-- Provide better privacy than a signup sheet
+- Provide better privacy than a physical signup sheet
-- Better ledgability than hand written reqords
+- Better ledgability than hand written records

+In development...